Mariners manage just one hit in loss to Rockies

 A year and five days ago, in a time when masks were for surgeries and dental appointments, when fans could attend games, baseball was a 162-game season and life was not like it is right now, the Mariners were no-hit by four Houston Astros pitchers at Minute Maid Park.
-It was fitting outcome to the domination by the Astros.
+It was a fitting outcome to the domination by the Astros.

-Perhaps more embarrassing for the Mariners, it was the second time that they had been no-hit in the span of 23 days, suffering a similar fate by a cadre of Angels pitchers in Anaheim.
+Perhaps more embarrassing for the Mariners, it was the second time they had been no-hit in the span of 23 days, suffering a similar fate by a cadre of Angels pitchers in Anaheim.

 Fast forward to the empty confines of T-Mobile Park and a cool but comfortable Saturday evening in the Puget Sound, the Mariners flirted far too long with the possibility of being held hitless by the Colorado Rockies in a dismal 5-0 loss.